apisnetworks/apiscp-docs/docs/admin/Migrations - server.md

 apnscp_php /usr/local/apnscp/bin/scripts/transfersite.php -s <newserver> <domain>
 ```

-Where is the destination server, a fully-qualified domain isn't necessary, and is the domain name, site identifier (siteXX), or invoice grouping to migrate.
+Where `<newserver>` is the destination server, a fully-qualified domain isn't necessary, and `<domain>` is the domain name, site identifier (siteXX), or invoice grouping to migrate.
 For example, if a server has 3 accounts run by Ted with the billing grouping "tedsite" via `billing`,`invoice`/`billing`,`parent_invoice` in its service definition, then the following will kickoff 3 migrations in serial for Ted's sites to the server with the hostname `newsvr.mydomain.com`:

 ```bash
 apnscp_php /usr/local/apnscp/bin/scripts/transfersite.php -s newsvr.mydomain.com tedsite